ohsu-cedar-comp-hub/cfRNA-seq-pipeline-Ngo-manuscript-2019/README.md

             * Output directory includes: `Aligned.sortedByCoord.out.bam`, `ReadsPerGene.out.tab`, and `Log.final.out`
     * We extracted the statistics from the `STAR` run, and placed them in a table, summarizing the results across all samples from the `Log.final.out` output of STAR
         * Output is `results/tables/{project_id}_STAR_mapping_statistics.txt`
+4) Duplicate read removal
+    * Duplicate reads were removed using `picard`, and resulting bam files were sorted using `samtools`
-4) Summarizing output
+5) Summarizing output
-    * `htseq` and `samtools` were used to extract the gene counts for each sample, and `picard` was used to remove duplicate reads
+    * `htseq` was used to measure the number of reads mapping to each feature in our genome assembly
-    * We summarize these results into 1 table, which includes the gene counts across all samples
+    * We summarize the results for individual samples into 1 table, which includes the gene counts across all samples
     * The output is located in `data/{project_id}_counts.txt`

 Quality Analysis / Quality Check